nvenky/excel-parser/README.md

 	}

-You can find three different annotation in this class. i)'ExcelObject': This annotation tells the parser about the parse type (Row or Column), number of objects to create (start, end).
+You can find three different annotation in this class.

+* `ExcelObject`: This annotation tells the parser about the parse type (Row or Column), number of objects to create (start, end).
 Based on the above annotation, Section value should be parsed Columnwise and information can be found in Column 2 (“B”) of the Excelsheet.

-ii)'ExcelField': This annotation tells the parser to fetch “year” information from Row 2 and “section” information from Row 3.
+* `ExcelField`: This annotation tells the parser to fetch “year” information from Row 2 and “section” information from Row 3.

-iii)'MappedExcelObject': Apart from Simple datatypes like “Double”,”String”, we might also try to populate complex java objects while parsing.
+* `MappedExcelObject`: Apart from Simple datatypes like “Double”,”String”, we might also try to populate complex java objects while parsing.
 In this case, each section has a list of student information to be parsed from excel sheet.
 This annotation will help the parser in identifying such fields.

 Next step is to annotate Student class:

 	@ExcelObject(parseType = ParseType.ROW, start = 6, end = 8)
 	public class Student {